Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Methodology

 An additional layer of complexity presented itself in S24 data analyses; namely, the laboratory-specific illumination system evidently creates\textemdash in resultant photos\textemdash two distinct, differently coloured regions at the long bubble's upper interface: a thick black line underneath a layer of white.
-Careful discernment is thus required to accurately determine the top-of-interface, necessitating knowledge of the bubble's 3-dimensional nature.
+Careful discernment is thus required to accurately determine the top-of-interface, necessitating knowledge of a long bubble's 3-dimensional nature.
 In N23 data, there is less ambiguity since bubble contours are black and plainly contrasted by the grey surrounding liquid.
 In S24 flow-cases, however, the bubbles' global maxima must be selected according to the top of the aforementioned white region since the black line corresponds to a false top localized by the observer/camera.
 This issue is least apparent in case $\mathrm{A.1}$, plausibly due to a cross-sectionally flat bubble and thus merging of the two regions.
 Figure \ref{fig:06} offers a simplistic depiction of the optical phenomenon.

-Visual data from K20 ($\Omega.\mathrm{q}$)\textemdash simultaneously representing the highest $\muL$-range $\muLN\in\{510, 680, 960\}$ and lowest inertial supply $\Fr=0.57$ studied here\textemdash were extracted and analyzed using methodology presented above with a few minor logistical deviations.
+Visual data from K20 ($\Omega.\mathrm{q}$)\textemdash simultaneously representing the highest $\muL$-range $\muLN\in\{510, 680, 960\}$ and lowest inertial supply $\Fr=0.57$ studied here (the latter being a constant in $\Omega.\mathrm{q}$ cases with $\gamma=1$)\textemdash were extracted and analyzed using methodology presented above with a few minor logistical deviations.
 Images were rearranged from their original presentation and are provided here in figure \ref{fig:07} wherein each case is composed of four photographic segments.
 Black separating bars are designed approximately to-scale at left and right divisions through extrapolation of interfacial evolution; however, since total bubble length is not supplied, middle dividers are non-representative of missing distance.
-Since required visuality is absent for $\yTD$ and $\yB$ locations\textemdash instead residing somewhere within the middle dividers\textemdash only $\yOD$, $\yN$ and $\yT$ metrics were measured for K20 cases.\footnote{Alternative slug flow cases are shown in K20; however, only the three included here are published in raw format\textemdash the others utilize a lighting system at the upper pipe wall which renders centring distances undetectable and thus are not used here.}
+Since required visuality is absent for $\yTD$ and $\yB$ locations\textemdash instead residing somewhere within the middle dividers\textemdash only $\yOD$, $\yN$ and $\yT$ metrics were measured for K20 cases.\footnote{Alternative slug flow cases are shown in K20; however, only the three included here are published in raw format.
+The others utilize a lighting system at the upper pipe wall which renders centring distances undetectable; thus, they are not used here.}